 - Click on your name in the upper right corner and then select Settings from the drop down menu.

-- You will see four items along the top row: EMAIL, MOBILE ALERTS, NEARBY NEIGHBORHOODS and ACCOUNT
+- You will see four items along the top row: ACCOUNT, EMAIL, MOBILE ALERTS, NEARBY NEIGHBORHOODS and PRIVACY

 - Click on each of these items to set your preferences related to that item.